Author: Jeff Bacon

 Audit Both Sides

-Modifications are an opportunity to scrutinize the other parent’s income, not just yours.
+A modification is a chance to scrutinize the other parent’s income, not just yours.

 Coordinate With Custody and Visitation